JuliaGeometry/DelaunayTriangulation.jl/docs/src/applications/cell_simulations.md

 in a `Triangulation` to perform this type of simulation.
 A good paper discussing these types of simulations is the paper [_Comparing individual-based approaches to modelling the self-organization of multicellular tissues_](https://doi.org/10.1371/journal.pcbi.1005387) by Osborne et al. (2017).

-[^1]: If you are interested in hwot ehse ideas are applied in one dimension, see also [EpithelialDynamics1D.jl](https://github.com/DanielVandH/EpithelialDynamics1D.jl).
+[^1]: If you are interested in how these ideas are applied in one dimension, see also [EpithelialDynamics1D.jl](https://github.com/DanielVandH/EpithelialDynamics1D.jl).

 ## Cell model
 Let us consider a domain $\Omega$, and suppose we have an initial